 2019-20

-Joaquin Taussig is a Fulbright Scholar, Master of Public Policy student, and Research Assistant at Georgetown University.
+Joaquin Taussig is a Fulbright Scholar, Master of Public Policy student and Research Assistant at Georgetown University.
 He studied Economics at the Catholic University of Argentina and worked six years in the public sector, mainly in programs aimed at the lowest income populations.
 He started working as a consultant at the National Congress and then at the Ministry of Education of Buenos Aires on the implementation of educational programs for people living in poverty.
 After that, he worked as Executive Director of a local political party in one of the most unequal municipalities of the country.
 In 2016, he took a position at the National Ministry of Social Development as Assistant to the Deputy Minister and worked in the design and implementation of a new national conditional cash transfer aimed at aiding people in situations of extreme poverty.
 At Georgetown, he is working at the Massive Data Institute promoting the use, linkage, and analysis of administrative data to improve public policies.